bahrus/xtal-props/README.md

 Rob Dodson pointed out at the last Polymer summit that reflecting primitive (string, boolean, numeric) properties to attributes (and vice versa), makes debugging much easier (especially for Chrome, where attribute changes flash as they change).
 I agree.

-There is also now a wonderful [Polymer Inspector Chrome Extension[(https://chrome.google.com/webstore/detail/polyspector/naoehbibkfilaolkmfiehggkfjndlhpd?hl=en).
+There is also now a wonderful [Polymer Inspector Chrome Extension](https://chrome.google.com/webstore/detail/polyspector/naoehbibkfilaolkmfiehggkfjndlhpd?hl=en).

 Unfortunately, this won't help with the worst case browser scneario:  IE11 / Edge.

 With these browsers, inspecting an element just produces a white, blank tree.

-I recommend trying out [https://github.com/bahrus/xtal-shell]($hell.js) to help with those browser, from yours truly.
+I recommend trying out [$hell.js](https://github.com/bahrus/xtal-shell) to help with those browsers, from yours truly.
 Feedback welcome.

 ## Syntax for auto generating a UI